Is it time to switch your company cars to electric?

 Employees do have to pay Benefit In Kind (BiK) - or company car tax - on cars driven through a salary sacrifice car scheme.
 But drivers of EVs pay a fraction of the BiK tax that drivers of petrol or diesel cars do.
-Until 2025 at least, EVs will pay a BiK rate of just 2%.
+Until 2025, EVs will pay a BiK rate of just 2%.
 That compares with between 22 - 40% for petrol or diesel cars.

 What about road tax?

-EV drivers don’t pay any road tax.
+Until 2025, EV drivers don’t pay any road tax.
 Don’t forget that EVs are also compliant with clean air standards, which is great since more than 50 UK towns and cities are looking to make exhaust-emitting vehicles pay extra emissions-related charges.
 EV drivers don’t pay any congestion charge in central London either!
 Ka-ching!